What Is Local SEO? How Local Businesses Can Rank Higher on Google

 A blog is a great way to advertise specials, products, and location-specific information.
 (Source: Sweet Life Cakery)

 Internal links improve the site visitor experience by taking them to additional content they may be interested in.
-When this occurs, it also decreases your website’s bounce rate and increases site visitor time on-site, which both contribute to SEO.
-In addition, internal links increase the authority of pages receiving links, so it’s common for businesses to blog to build authority for product or service landing pages, for example.
+It also decreases your website’s bounce rate and increases site visitor time on-site and pages viewed per session, both of which can help your site rank higher on Google in local search.
+In addition, internal links increase the authority of the pages receiving them.
+It’s common for businesses to use blog posts to increase page authority for product and service landing pages, for example.

 Here are four tips for success in local content marketing: